ryanshz/javacoffee/README.md

 functionality.
 No longer developing pythoncoffee, shifting focus to this.

 ## future concepts to be used
-- use prototyping process model to better determine requirements and functions
+- use some form of SDLC model to better determine requirements and functions
    - base this off current inventory systems in market
 - link to a database
 - add more documentation